 According to the task "(M1-6) Templates for policy briefs and instructions on how to prepare them, the invitation has been sent on March 2019 with templates and instructions.

-The first two Policy Brief will be disseminated on October 2019 and December 2019 and will be based on RISIS datasets presented during RISIS Policy Meetings in Brussel.
+The first two Policy Brief have been published on October 2019 and December 2019 and they have been presented during the first two RISIS Policy Meetings in Brussel.
+The next two are planned during the first six months of 2020.